Thursday, May 30, 2024

 a bat practices its hand,

-loopy of cursive and dangling vowels,
+loops of cursive and dangling vowel,

 twenty feet from my stride.